Braves vs. Marlins Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Luis Arraez and others are listed when the Atlanta Braves host the Miami Marlins at Truist Park on Wednesday (first pitch at 7:20 PM ET).
+Ronald Acuna Jr. and Luis Arraez are two of the top players with prop bets available when the Atlanta Braves and the Miami Marlins meet at Truist Park on Thursday (first pitch at 12:20 PM ET).

 Bet on this matchup or its props with DraftKings!